LucaSoftDev/weather_app/README.md

-# weather_app
+# untitled1

-A project for showing weather information based on users location.
+A new Flutter project.

 ## Getting Started